ucsdwcsng/WAIS/README.md

 roslaunch ./launch/wais.launch
 ```

+**Note: This version of WAIS compiles with GTSAM commit id d3544d4c06.
+Please checkout this commit and install it.**

 ## Dataset Information and Download

 We provided the WAIS dataset to test this code.
 The dataset can be downloaded by agreeing to the terms and conditions and filling up [this form](https://forms.gle/XWLLBnWsMct1BRnR8).
 You will receive instructions to download the dataset via the provided email.